anisur172/MySQL/README.md

 # MySQL

-# Collect dataset from this link or collect from attchment section
+# Collect the dataset from this link or collect from the attachment section
 https://archive.ics.uci.edu/ml/datasets/bank+marketing

 # for showing all database